-The new law also requires licensees report a cybersecurity event to the department with 72 hours of the event occurring.
+The new law also requires licensees to report a cybersecurity event to the department with 72 hours of the event occurring.
 However, the event must affect at least 250 people and have a reasonable impact on South Carolina consumers for reporting to be required.

-The law also includes stipulations for if a cybersecurity event occurs in a system maintained by a third-party provider of the licensee.
+The law also includes stipulations if a cybersecurity event occurs in a system maintained by a third-party provider of the licensee.
 Additionally, each insurer domiciled in the state – domestic insurers – must submit a statement annually to SCDOI attesting to their data breach response plan.

 The bill applies to companies in all facets of the insurance industry – including agencies, brokers, carriers – but there is an exemption for firms with 10 employees or less and independent contractors.

 The effective date of the law is Jan.
 1, 2019.
 Insurers are required to develop, implement and maintain a comprehensive written information security program and report it to SCDOI by July 1, 2019.
 Licensees must require their third-party service providers to implement security measures to protect and secure any information systems and personal information by July 1, 2020.